Panama top court judge to be probed on corruption, abuse accusations

-PANAMA CITY, May 7 (Reuters) - Panama will investigate a Supreme Court judge on suspicion of selling judicial decisions and abuse of minors, a commission in the National Assembly decided on Thursday, in the country’s latest high-profile scandal.
+PANAMA CITY (Reuters) - Panama will investigate a Supreme Court judge on suspicion of selling judicial decisions and abuse of minors, a commission in the National Assembly decided on Thursday, in the country’s latest high-profile scandal.

 The Credentials Commission found that there were grounds for a case against judge Victor Benavides, who was accused by his ex-driver and bodyguard, Vicente Caballero, of engaging in sexual acts with children and receiving envelopes of cash in return for legal help.

-“With eight votes in favour and one abstention, we have decided to admit the case against justice Benavides,” said Luis Barria, president of the Credentials Commission.
+“With eight votes in favor and one abstention, we have decided to admit the case against justice Benavides,” said Luis Barria, president of the Credentials Commission.

 Caballero is currently serving a 15 year sentence for kidnapping his former boss’ mother.